 New York is constantly evolving and has many new things to offer travelers.
 In addition, very close to Manhattan there is an oasis that will make you think you are in another city and that many tourists are left to discover.
 Keep reading, this will interest you.

 Start the day at Hudson Yards

-When we thought that in New York everything was already written (and built), click here appeared, a completely new luxury neighborhood built where before there were only train tracks and abandoned factories.
+Just when we thought that everything in New York was already written (and built), click here, a brand new luxury neighborhood built where before there were only train tracks and abandoned factories.